Explore our Marketing Campaign Planning Toolkit

 What is a marketing campaign plan?

-The purpose of marketing campaign planning is to identify relevant, integrated, marketing activities and channels to reach campaign objectives as well as influence customers.
+The purpose of marketing campaign planning is to define relevant, integrated, marketing activities and channels to reach campaign objectives as well as influence audiences.
 An effective campaign plan has an engaging, shareable, campaign concept that utilizes both online and offline marketing communications tools and digital media channels.

 What is meant by campaign planning?